thomasschafer/advent-of-code/README.md

 # Advent of Code 2022 solutions

-This repository contains my solutions to the [Advent of Code 2022](https://adventofcode.com/2022) problems.
-I have used a combination of Golang, Python and Rust.
+This repository contains my solutions to the [Advent of Code 2022](https://adventofcode.com/2022) problems, written in Go.